davidkane9/creditr/README.md

 Model.''
 This allows market participants to calculate cash settlement from conventional spread quotations, convert between conventional spread and upfront payments, and build the yield curve of a CDS.
-The **creditr** package implements the Standard Model, allowing users to value credit default swaps and to calculate various risk measures associated with these instruments.
+The **creditr** package implements the ISDA Standard Model, allowing users to value credit default swaps and to calculate various risk measures associated with these instruments.